Declaring a Major

 Foreign Area Studies

 The foreign area studies programs enable students to choose an interdisciplinary concentration in the language and culture of a foreign area.
 An area studies concentration may include courses in the major and also in the minor field, if a minor is chosen.
 Foreign area studies programs do not replace majors or minors; they may supplement either or both.
-A faculty adviser coordinates each foreign area studies program and advises students.
+A faculty advisor coordinates each foreign area studies program and advises students.
 Students who wish to participate in one of these programs must consult with the program coordinator, preferably in their sophomore year.

 Italian Studies and Spanish Studies are offered as foreign area studies programs.